Hari-1903/Harinarayanan.xyz/README.md

 ### Project Page
 Each of my projects displayed including a compact screenshot, functioning seamlessly with its corresponding description, all linking to their respective files.

-### Experience Page
+### Certification Page
-A dedicated page showcasing my professional experience, highlighting key takeaways, and featuring the projects I undertook during those periods.
+A dedicated page showcasing my certifications, highlighting key takeaways, and featuring the projects where I used those skills.
 (Under-Construction 🏗️)

 ### Contact Page